the-deep-nlp/core-server-infra/README.md

 The infrastructure components and resources are built using Terraform which is an Infrastructure as Code (IaC) tool for rapid deployment.

 ## Architecture
 To begin with the architecture design, Elastic Container Service(ECS) is chosen which is a container orchestration service that runs and manages Docker containers.
-The ECS cluster comprises different services such as NLP Server, Topic Modeling, Summarization, NGrams, Geolocations, Text Extraction etc. These services further break down to a lower level to run the tasks.
+The ECS cluster comprises different services such as NLP Server, Topic Modeling, Summarization, NGrams, Geolocations, Text Extraction, Entry Extraction etc. These services further break down to a lower level to run the tasks.
 These tasks run the containers whose images are stored in the Elastic Container Registry(ECR).
 These containers are standalone units which execute the code and the results are returned.

 There are many other AWS services being used which are the integral part of the NLP architecture such as VPC for private network, S3 for cloud storage, Route53 for domain management, ALB for sharing the load, Sagemaker for running the classification model etc.